Norway is one of the most sustainable destinations in the world, according to the Expat Insider survey that came out in spring of 2020.

 The global average was just 55%, on the other hand.

-Other factors that influence everyday life in Norway helped the country’s positive ranking, too.
+Other factors that expats saw as influencing everyday life in Norway helped the country’s positive ranking, too.

-These include clean air, clean tap water, outdoorsy lifestyles, and an overall focus on coexisting with nature.
+These included fresh air, clean tap water, outdoorsy lifestyles, and an overall focus on coexisting with nature.

-The Nordic countries fared well overall.
+The Nordic countries overall fared well, in fact.
 Many ranked among the survey’s top twenty countries, which are:

 - New Zealand